“I really want to work with you but I can’t afford it.”

 It might mean they recommend a pre-made template or semi-custom alternative.
 You’ll still have beautiful, professional design at a fraction of the cost.

 Or it might be another option altogether.
 At the end of the day, we’re flexible, creative and willing to come up with solutions that allow both parties to thrive.
-Because that’s what small business supporting small business should be about.

 IDEAL CLIENT AVATAR – WORKSHEET